 Kerry Burke is a Clinical Psychologist who has experience in working with children and families at a major Adelaide public hospital.
 She has also had extensive experience in the disability field.
 Kerry has been in private practice for the past five years, where she specialises in working with children and their families.

 Kerry has extensive experience in conducting a range of assessments with children including comprehensive educational assessments to assess for learning difficulties and cognitive difficulties.
 She also has many years experience conducting assessments for autism spectrum disorders.
 She works directly with schools to assist in developing comprehensive behavioral plans and learning plans to assist teachers working with special needs children.
 Kerry also works closely with families to address a range of behavioral, social and emotional needs.

-Lyn Moseley – Psychologist and Teacher – specialises in working with children, adolescents and families – can also see adult clients.
+Lyn Moseley – Psychologist – specialises in working with children, adolescents and families – can also see adult clients.